Shawn-Nichol/AndroidKotlinGuide/UserInterface/Menu/CreateOptionsMenu.md

 # Create an Options Menu
+There are three steps in order to create an options menu.
+1) Create a menu xml file.
+2) Load the option menu with onCreateOptionMenu()
+3) Handle option menu clicks()

 ## 1) XML Menu file
 Create an XML menu file in the res/menu dirctory.
 There are three elements avaialbe